apache/druid/docs/content/ingestion/hadoop.md

 # Hadoop-based Batch Ingestion

-Hadoop-based batch ingestion in Druid is supported via a Hadoop-ingestion task.
+Apache Hadoop-based batch ingestion in Apache Druid (incubating) is supported via a Hadoop-ingestion task.
 These tasks can be posted to a running instance of a Druid [Overlord](../design/overlord.html).

 Please check [Hadoop-based Batch Ingestion VS Native Batch Ingestion](./hadoop-vs-native-batch.html) for differences between native batch ingestion and Hadoop-based ingestion.